 High-protein quinoa makes a great filling for tacos.
 It’s a fun, festive, and filling meal!
 You can use crisp taco shells, or good-quality corn tortillas if you prefer soft tacos.
 Serve with fresh corn on the cob or a baked potatoes or sweet potatoes, and a colorful tossed salad for an easy meal.
-Photos by Rachael Braun.
+Photos by Hannah Kaminsky.

 Serves: 6 (2 tacos per serving)

 - 3/4 cup quinoa (any variety, though this looks nice with red quinoa), rinsed

 - 1 medium onion, finely chopped

 - 1 small red or green bell pepper, finely diced

 - 2 cloves garlic, minced